vanhoangkha/Networking-fundamentals/Day18_VLAN_Part2.md

 Many modern switches do not support Cisco’s ISL at all.
 They only support 802.1Q (dot1q)

-However, SWITCHES that do support both (like the one I am using in this example) have a Trunk Đóng gói of “AUTO” by Mặc định
+However, SWITCHES that do support both (like the one I am using in this example) have a Trunk Đóng gói of “AUTO” by Default

-To MANUALLY configure the Giao diện as a Trunk Cổng, you must first set the Đóng gói to “802.1Q” or “ISL”.
+To MANUALLY configure the Interface as a Trunk Port, you must first set the Đóng gói to “802.1Q” or “ISL”.
 On SWITCHES that only support 802.1Q, this is not necessary

-After you set the Đóng gói type, you can then configure the Giao diện as a Trunk
+After you set the Đóng gói type, you can then configure the Interface as a Trunk

-1) Select the Giao diện to configure
+1) Select the Interface to configure

 2) Use “#switchport Trunk Đóng gói dot1q” to set the Đóng gói mode to 802.1Q

-3) Use “#switchport mode Trunk” to manually configure the Giao diện to Trunk
+3) Use “#switchport mode Trunk” to manually configure the Interface to Trunk

 ![image](https://github.com/psaumur/CCNA/assets/106411237/6b897fb0-14a3-4e6a-b4e8-e278a6aec08e)